-First-year and transfer students may be admitted to the Laurinburg campus for both Fall and Spring semesters and non-traditional students may be admitted through the Center for Adult and Professional Studies for Fall, Spring and Summer terms.
-Student with high abilities and those with high potential are accepted for enrollment..
+First-year and transfer students may be admitted to the Laurinburg campus for both Fall and Spring semesters and non-traditional students may be admitted through the Sandhills Program for Fall, Spring and Summer terms.
+Student with high abilities and those with high potential are accepted for enrollment.
 The Office of Admission seeks to ensure that candidates for admission possess the characteristics and skills necessary for success at the institution.
 Students are accepted who are otherwise admissible without regard to age, disability, national and ethnic origin, race, religion, gender or sexual orientation.
 Prospective students are encouraged to contact the campus to discuss the school and its programs and to share their personal goals.
 Personal visits are encouraged.
-To discuss your interest in the school or to schedule a visit with the Office of Admissions, students should call 1-800-763-0198.
+To discuss your interest in the school or to schedule a visit with the Office of Admissions, students should call 1-800- 763-0198.

 To apply, each student should submit an application for admission and a \$35 nonrefundable application fee.
 An online version of the application is available at www.sa.edu.
 The Campus operates on a rolling admission plan and will accept applications as long as space is available.
 Students are notified of admission as their files are completed and decisions are made.
 An enrollment deposit of \$260 is required.
-Deposits are refundable until May 1.